Onabanjomicheal/Adaptive-Traffic-Signal-DQN/README.md

 🚧 (To be added — consider recording QL or OSM sim)

 Embed the video here once it's ready: `.gif`, `.mp4`, or YouTube iframe.
 Show it in action.
-A basic reinforcement learning agent that uses a Q-table to store and update Q-values.
-While less scalable than DQN for large state spaces, it provides a valuable comparison for the learning process.

 ## Stack and Tools
 🧰